Close

 Limitations to consider:

-- Border officials may scrutinize business purposes more rigorously
+• Border officials may scrutinize business purposes more rigorously than tourism

 My recommendation: Skip this option for legitimate business travel.
-The risk-reward ratio doesn't favor the slight convenience.
+The risk-reward ratio doesn't favor the slight convenience, and business visa applications require supporting documentation best processed in advance.

-The Jordan e-Visa platform now accepts business visa applications from UAE residents.
+The Jordan eVisa platform now accepts applications through https://eservices.moi.gov.jo or through the Ministry of Interior mobile application.
 This digital-first approach offers convenience but requires additional verification steps:

-- Pay visa fees through secure payment gateway (accepts UAE credit/debit cards)
+4. Pay visa fees through secure payment gateway (accepts UAE credit and debit cards)

 Costs, Processing Times, and Timeline Management